fluxcd/helm-operator-get-started/README.md

 ![gitops-automation](https://github.com/stefanprodan/openfaas-flux/blob/master/docs/screens/flux-helm-image-update.png)

-When the `podinfo-dev` FluxHelmRelease object changes inside the cluster, Kubernetes API will notify the Flux Helm Operator and the operator will perform a Helm release upgrade.
+When the `podinfo-dev` HelmRelease object changes inside the cluster, Kubernetes API will notify the Flux Helm Operator and the operator will perform a Helm release upgrade.

 ```